BI & Analytics

 I can now bring my [ROW] and [COLUMN] onto the view, make sure they are continuous dimensions, select polygon marks, bring [Path] onto Path and my Province name on Detail.
 Resize a bit and that's is.

 However, each area is now a set of 6 points on the edges: I can't label in the centre.
 To fix this, I will simply create an extra column in my dataset and use it as a dual axis.
 Create an extra row for each area, filling the coordinate of the center of the hexagon in the same ROW column as for the 6 points, but the COLUMN values this time goes into my newly created LABEL column.
-I can now create a dual axis with LABEL and COLUMN as they share the same ROW coordinates, and bring Province Name on the text mark
+I can now create a dual axis with LABEL and COLUMN as they share the same ROW coordinates, and bring Province Name on the text mark.

 You can now blend this HEX map with your actual data source!
 It's usually at this point that you will realise that you wanted to use a gradient based on a distinct count, something which isn't supported by blending.
 Fear no more, there is another way.